The Best Dry Shampoos For Dogs (Review) in 2020

 - First up, avoid any artificial coloring or fragrances that can irritate your canine’s skin

-- Tea tree oil can also be problematic as, although it has antibacterial properties, concentrated amounts can be bad for your dog and their skin
+- Tea tree oil can also be problematic as, although it has antibacterial properties, high and concentrated amounts can be bad for your dog's skin if it's on the dry side

 - Watch out for ingredients such as formaldehyde, parabens and isopropyl alcohol (also known as rubbing alcohol)